Coronavirus: No further Covid-related deaths in NI

 BBC News NI outlines the latest data on coronavirus and vaccinations across Northern Ireland and the Republic of Ireland.

-Friday's figures also show that 84 more people have tested positive for coronavirus.
+The figures also show that 82 more people have tested positive for coronavirus.

-A total of 34 people are being treated for the virus in hospital, two of whom are in intensive care units.
+As of Friday, a total of 34 people were being treated for the virus in hospital, two of whom were in intensive care units.

 Source: Department of Health Northern Ireland